axlemn/plot-.xyz/README.md

 Changelog
 ==========
+- Changed output files
-- Added some checks to the
+- Modified checks to the .xyz file